alexjlockwood/ShapeShifter/README.md

 -----

-Shape Shifter is a simple web-app that simplifies the process of creating SVG-based [path morphing animations][adp-path-morphing].
+Shape Shifter is a web-app that simplifies the process of creating SVG-based [path morphing animations][adp-path-morphing].

 This tool currently exports to